newchuyalong/libgdx-learning/ModelBuilder,-MeshBuilder-and-MeshPartBuilder.md

 model.dispose(); // this will dispose the texture as well
 ```
 ## Creating nodes
+A Model consists of one or more [nodes](https://github.com/libgdx/libgdx/wiki/Models#nodes).
 To start building a new node inside the model you can use the `node()` method.
 This will add a new node and make it active for building.
-It will also return the `Node` so you can reference it for later use or for example set its `id`.
+It will also return the [`Node`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/model/Node.html) so you can reference it for later use or for example set its `id`.
 ```
 ModelBuilder modelBuilder = new ModelBuilder();
 modelBuilder.begin();